burnpiro/erdem.pl/content/posts/2019/2019-08-06-v8-function-optimization/V8-function-optimization.md

            0: 0x0741c8843eb9 <String[#4]: name>
 ```

-After getting property value form argument, function stores it in accumulator (function returns accumulator at the end).
+After getting property value from argument, function stores it in the accumulator (function returns accumulator at the end).

 That process generates sth we call `Inline Cache` (`IC`).
-Every time function runs with different object shape it creates new IC entry.
+Every time function runs with a different object shape it creates a new IC entry.

 ![Object](./ic-create.png)

-We've called `getMeName` with object that has given shape M0.
+We've called `getMeName` with an object that has given shape M0.
 First run of the function works as described before so V8 has to look up for named property on `a0` and store it into `acc`.
 After running bytecode it creates IC which contain two things:

 - Shape
 - Way to get to property

-Now if we call the same function again with object that has the mame shape:
+Now if we call the same function again with an object that has the same shape:

 ![Object](./ic-use.png)

 V8 compares current shape with shape stored in IC and skipping whole process of calling `LdaNamedProperty`, because there is a "shortcut" for this "kind" of shape, stored in IC.
-That way we have nice optimisation of function call.
-But what if we call that function with different object (with different shape)?
+That way we have nice optimisation of the function call.
+But what if we call that function with a different object (different shape)?

 ![Object](./ic-add.png)